KevinU20221275/KevinU20221275/README.md

 </div>

 [<img align='right' src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="220" alt="giphy">](https://t.me/voko_aleksey)
-**I am a technical student in software development with more than 2 years of learning focused on building digital solutions.**
+**I am a technical student in software development with more than 3 years of learning focused on building digital solutions.**

-**I am currently looking for my first professional job while I conclude my degree this year.**
+**I am currently finishing my degree this year and looking for my first professional job.**

-**I am passionate about continuing to learn and put my skills into practice to contribute to the success of real projects.**
+**I am passionate about learning and putting my skills into practice to contribute to the success of real projects.**

-* **I am interested in Web development**
-- 🌱 I’m currently learning...
+### 🌱 I’m currently learning
-  - Hexagonal Architecture
-  - TypeScript
+- Kotlin
-  - Express js
+- Spring Boot

-- 👯 I’m looking forward to collaborate on open source projects.
+### 👯 I’m looking forward to
+- Collaborating on open source projects.
+- Connecting with professionals and growing my network.

-- 🤔 I’m currently open for: A job opportunity
+### 🤔 I’m currently open for
-- ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
+- Job opportunities in software development.

+### ⚡ Fun facts
-- ⚡ Codeing(💻), Traveling(🌍), do painting and skecthing(🖌️), listen to music(🎵).
+- Love coding (💻), traveling (🌍), painting & sketching (🖌️), and listening to music (🎵).

 ### Technologies That I Know 👨🏻‍💻